 and Cyber Commander™

-Because camera stores, dealers, distributors, representatives and other middlemen have no profit-access to Buff products, there is a predictable constant drumbeat of negativism toward the company from these sources and on many internet forums where they lurk in disguise.
+Because camera stores, dealers, distributors, representatives, and other middlemen have no profit-access to Buff products, there has often been a predictable, constant drumbeat of negativism toward the company from these sources and on many internet forums where they lurk in disguise.
 But the daily streams of praise and loyalty from our customers render this moot.
-Ask a dealer about Buff and they'll tell you it's cheap junk and Paul is a con man.
-Ask a customer, and they'll likely tell you Buff is the best in the industry and that they are a customer for life.
+Just ask a customer, and they'll likely tell you that Buff gear is the best in the industry and that they are a customer for life.

 Q&A with Paul C. Buff

 NatBEE: You are constantly creating products from scratch - products that have never existed before.
 Do you think first about a need in the industry and how it can be intelligently filled, or do you think of a new capability that you’d like to see available?
 Or....?

 Paul Buff: Actually, neither.
 I rarely pay much attention to what is going on on the industry, and never try to do what most companies do: copy a product because it's successful.
 I feel I have good instincts regarding products I think people would like, but have never thought of.
 Ideas pop into my head...they control me, not the other way around.
 At any moment I probably have 20 projects I would like to do.
 From there, I select those I feel have the best potential appeal, reject those that are not ready for prime time, and go from there.